Love Your List Review: Ready to Master Email At Last?

 Bonus Courses

-While I wouldn’t make the decision to buy based on these bonuses, I recommend buying when she offers them (more bang for your buck) and going through them – there are always hidden gems of knowledge in each one.
+While I wouldn’t make the decision to buy based on these bonuses, there are always hidden gems of knowledge in each one.

 Love Your List Overall Thoughts

 Speaking of investments, you’ll notice I haven’t said that LYL is a specific price yet.
 Historically, like most course creators, Kate has increased the price over time.
-If you want to purchase LYL while the Facebook Group/Coaching Calls are still offered (details below), the cost is $1297.
+As of today, the full price of the course is $777, and she offers a six-month payment plan of $146 per payment ($876 total)

 If you decide to invest, don’t be one of those students.